hucvl/attribute_hallucination/README.md

 ## Requirements
-- We tested code on python2.7 and python3.6
+- We tested our code on python2.7 and python3.6
 - See [`requirements.txt`](requirements.txt) for the required python packages and run `pip install -r requirements.txt` to install them.

 # Coarse Model Training